fruits-360/.github/profile/README.md

 Author: [Mihai Oltean](https://mihaioltean.github.io)

-MIT.
-You may do whatever you want with this dataset as long as you mention me as author.
+__MIT license__. *You may do whatever you want with this dataset as long as you mention the author.*

 All fruits, vegetables, etc are from my own garden or purchased from local stores.